SUNET/edusign-app/README.rst

 attributes used for signing to make sure that they are released by the :code:`DEBUG_IDP`, at :code:`SIGNER_ATTRIBUTES`.

-Finally, we need to edit the file at :file:`docker/test-idp/ldap/users.ldif` to add a user that has the same attributes and values as our identity in the :code:`DEBUG_IDP`.
+Finally, we need to edit the file at :code:`docker/test-idp/ldap/users.ldif` to add a user that has the same attributes and values as our identity in the :code:`DEBUG_IDP`.

-The rest of the env variables in :file:`environment-devel` are there just to have a different value than in production, and it should not be necessary to change them.
+The rest of the env variables in :code:`environment-devel` are there just to have a different value than in production, and it should not be necessary to change them.